 Skip to main content

 Use the low-code Agent builder to create Atlas AI agents that solve business problems and automate workflows.
-Start from scratch or use a template.
-Test your agent with the chat preview, then publish it to the Agent library for all CDF project users.
+Create a blank agent or use a template.
+Test your agent in the Agent builder, then publish it to the Agent library to make it available across your CDF project.

 Before you start

-3. Choose a language model — select the language model that best fits your use case.
+3. Choose a language model.
+Select the language model that fits your agent’s task complexity.
+See About language models for guidance.

 Build and publish an agent